apoorvaanand1998/apoorvaanand1998.github.io/_posts/2017-12-12-Intro_to_ML_Ng-1.md

 A well-posed learning problem: A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.

-Main two types of learning algorithms :
+Two main types of learning algorithms :
 1. Supervised learning - Teach the computer how to do something
 2. Unsupervised learning - Learns by itself